-Between Folds / Blue catalogue
+Between Folds / Blue Catalogue

 Francisca’s eye for the beauty of forgotten print is epitomised in the Blue Catalogue, which originally had the seemingly mundane task of showing Crowden & Keeves’ latest home-wares of 1935.
 It is with an intense and brightly cobalt blue that each tool is printed in meticulous detail using photoengraving, an historic and cheap alternative to illustration.
 A wondrously eclectic mix of objects emerge, the unrecognisable amongst those still used – roundly sculpted jelly moulds, hand-made brushes, slotted blades, light-bulbs and the iconic ‘Kilner’ jar.
-It is only upon a closer look that we are reminded, by the historic shilling sign, that shopping here is for our eyes only.
+It is only upon a closer look that we are reminded, by the historic shilling sign, that shopping here is sadly for our eyes only.